If your work permit expires before you apply to extend it, you lose your status as a migrant worker in BC.

 – Marino, Guatemala

-You lose your status as a migrant worker in BC if your permit expires before you apply for a new permit or an extension.
+You lose your status as a migrant worker in BC if your permit expires before you apply for an extension.
 In other words, you lose your legal right to continue working in BC.

 If you find yourself in this situation, you may be able to restore your status.
 To do so, you must: